ben-everly/web/content/article/infinite-scroll-with-tree-structures-in-livewire.md

 The `NodesPage` component will be responsible for displaying the nodes in a single page.
-It will access `NodesPageData` to check if nodes have been passed, and if not it will use the cursors to query the database for the nodes.
-The left margin of each node will be determined based on the 'depth' of the node in the tree, which we can figure out by counting the number of delimiters in the path.
-Finally, a button to create a child node will be displayed, and when clicked, creation will be delegated to the parent component by dispatching an event.
+It will access `NodesPageData` to check if nodes have been passed, and if not it will use the cursors to query the database.
+The left margin of each node will be determined based on the 'depth' of the node in the tree, which is computed by counting the delimiters in the path.
+Lastly, it will display a button to create a child node, which when clicked, will be delegate creation to the parent component by dispatching an event.

 ```php [app/Livewire/NodesPage.php]
 <?php